 3. Behavioural changes, or inappropriate behaviour.
 This includes unusual crankiness or irritability in a child.
 An older child may lose bowel or bladder control.

 How are children who develop these symptoms treated?

 They should go to the hospital right away.
 They’ll sometimes need supplemental oxygen; or, if they’re very sick, they may require the insertion of a breathing tube to help them breathe while their lungs have a chance to heal.

 How can I help keep my child safe in the water?

 1. NEVER leave him unattended in the water, even if a lifeguard is present.
 ALWAYS keep an eye on your child when he is in the water.

 2. Teach your child to swim.
-According to Australian Swimming Coaches and Teachers Association (ASCTA), babies can start swimming lessons as early as four months old.
+According to the American Academy of Pediatrics, children may start swimming lessons as early as age 1; it is recommended that all children over age 4 take swim lessons.
 But, even children who have taken swimming lessons can still drown.
 NEVER allow children or adolescents to swim alone.

 3. Never use flotation devices in place of adult supervision.
 Even if your child has a raft, she should be supervised.

 4. Take infant and child CPR courses, and have your babysitter take them as well.
 As your child gets older, you may want to take refresher classes as well.

 Sadly, death from drowning is the leading cause of unintentional injury in children ages 1 to 4 and the second most common in children ages 1 to 14.
 For every child who dies of drowning, there are five children who seek emergency care for non-fatal submersion injuries that can have serious consequences.
 Luckily, all types of drowning are preventable.
 The goal of this article is not to scare you, but rather to empower you to be vigilant in preventing drowning and near drowning, know how to handle events if they occur, and know what to look out for in children with near drowning events.
 As parents, we can help keep our own children — and others — safe in the water.